KKR makes Israel tech investment in web analytics firm ClickTale

 The company, whose customers include Home Depot, Adobe and Walmart, raised $17 million in 2013.

-Competitors include giants such as IBM (IBM.N), which bought customer experience management firm Tealeaf.
+Competitors include giants such as IBM, which bought customer experience management firm Tealeaf.